irfanokay233-DSC/DSC_10/crypto-inefficiencies/README.md

 This project explores structural inefficiencies in leveraged cryptocurrency markets.

-The focus is on how extreme conditions can create temporary distortions in price behavior.
+The focus is on how extreme conditions can create short lived but consistent distortions in price behavior.

 ### What I did